Positive surface group representations in PO(p,q): Collar lemmas for -positive representations

 We will prove the collar lemma in two steps: First we show that

-If $k<p-1$, we proved in \cite{Beyrer-Pozzetti} that Equation \eqref{e.STEP1} follows from property $H_{k}$.
-In the case of $k=p-1$ we will reduce the claim to an inequality for the $\PO(2,q)$--positive structure, which we prove in Section \ref{S.Step1}.
+in the case $k=p-1$ we show how to reduce this claim to Lemma~\ref{p.collar2,n} in Section~\ref{S.Step1}, building on the study of some level sets of the cross ratio $\cro_k$ carried out in Proposition~\ref{prop.projection of cross ratio}.
+If $k<p-1$ Equation \eqref{e.STEP1} is simpler and directly follows from property $H_{k}$ \cite{Beyrer-Pozzetti}.

 In the second step we prove that $\cro_k(h^k_-,h^k_+,gh^k_+,g^k_+)$ is bigger than the right hand side.
-The main ingredients used in this step are a technical statement (Proposition \ref{prop.k-projection is positive}) about $k$--hybrid flags, which we prove in Section \ref{s.hybrid} and the connection between positivity of triples and positivity of the cross ratio (Proposition \ref{prop.derivative cross ratio for positive triple: general}).
-We conclude using that the representations are $k$--positively ratioed.
+The main ingredients used in this step are a technical statement (Proposition~\ref{prop.k-projection is positive}) about $k$--hybrid flags, which we prove in Section~\ref{s.hybrid}, and the connection between positivity of triples and positivity of the cross ratio (Proposition~\ref{prop.derivative cross ratio for positive triple: general}).
+We conclude using that the representations are $k$--positively ratioed and Lemma~\ref{lem.cro-period}.

-\begin{remark} Note that possibly replacing $g$ with $g^{-1}$ we can and will assume that the quadruple $(h_-,h_+,gh_+,g_+)$ is positive: it is enough to prove the collar lemma only for one of the pairs $(g,h)$ and $(g^{-1},h)$. \end{remark}
+\begin{remark} Note that since the Jordan projections of $g$ and $g^{-1}$ agree, it is enough to prove the collar lemma only for one of the pairs $(g,h)$ and $(g^{-1},h)$.
+As a result we can and will assume, possibly replacing $g$ with $g^{-1}$, that the quadruple $(h_-,h_+,gh_+,g_+)$ is positive: \end{remark}